History Hans Högman

 Craftsmen

-When a person entered some sort of trade he had to start as a apprentice (lärling) by a master craftsman (mästare) in order to learn the basics of the craft.
-After creating a qualifying piece of work (gesällprov) he became a journeyman (gesäll).
-Of course, the work, had to be approved by a board of masters in the Guild.
+When a person entered some sort of trade, he had to start as an apprentice (lärling) by a master craftsman (mästare) in order to learn the basics of the craft.
+After creating a qualifying piece of work (gesällprov), he became a journeyman (gesäll).
+Of course, the work had to be approved by a board of masters in the guild.
 The approval was documented in the journeyman's diploma (gesällbrevet).
-In order to improve as a craftsman and to get experience of the trade the journeymen did travel around, both in Sweden and abroad, to work with different masters.
+In order to improve as a craftsman and to get experience of the trade, the journeymen did travel around, both in Sweden and abroad, to work with different masters.
 Only masters could take on journeymen.
-This journey that the “gesäll” did was called “gesällvandring”.
-The system of journeymen was also a way to make sure the master craftsmen had enough labors.
-The journeymen was normally not married and lived in the master's household.
-In order to operate as an independent craftsman the journeyman had to become a master (mäster).
-First the journeyman had to be approved as a master by the guild (Skrå), he had to be skilled enough.
+This journey that the “gesäll” did was called “gesällvandring.”
+The system of journeymen was also a way to make sure the master craftsmen had enough labor.
+The journeymen were normally not married and lived in the master's household.
+In order to operate as an independent craftsman, the journeyman had to become a master (mäster).
+First, the journeyman had to be approved as a master by the guild (Skrå); he had to be skilled enough.
 To prove his skills, he had to pass an exam, to do a qualifying piece of work.
-This exam was called the “mästarprovet”.
+This exam was called the “mästarprovet.
 "Mästarbrevet" was a master craftsman's diploma or certificate.
-You had to be a member of a guild in order to work as a master craftsman and only the guild had the right to approve of masters.
-As a master he could train his own journeymen.
+You had to be a member of a guild in order to work as a master craftsman, and only the guild had the right to approve of masters.
+As a master, he could train his own journeymen.
 The power of the guild system was strengthened in 1621.
-All trades and handicraft outside the guilds was forbidden from that year forward.
-The guild system was abolished in 1846, however all individuals could not freely practice a craft until 1864.
-The guilds in France were abolished in 1791 and most of the European countries followed during the 1800's.
-Also after 1846, when the system with guilds were abolished in Sweden, master craftsmen took on apprentices and journeymen to train them.
-The title "gesäll" was abolished in 1864 but associations of master craftsmen (hantverksföreningar) still appointed journeymen and their diplomas, the "gesällbrev" after that year.
-Also the "journey" the journeymen did to work for different masters was still in practice until the beginning of the 20th centaury.
-The word craftsman is not a professional title but rather a group name for persons working with crafts - maters and journeymen.
+All trades and handicraft outside the guilds were forbidden from that year forward.
+The guild system was abolished in 1846; however, all individuals could not freely practice a craft until 1864.
+The guilds in France were abolished in 1791, and most of the European countries followed during the 1800's.
+Also after 1846, when the system with guilds was abolished in Sweden, master craftsmen took on apprentices and journeymen to train them.
+The title "gesäll" was abolished in 1864, but associations of master craftsmen (hantverksföreningar) still appointed journeymen and their diplomas, the "gesällbrev," after that year.
+Also, the "journey" the journeymen did to work for different masters was still in practice until the beginning of the 20th century.
+The word craftsman is not a professional title but rather a group name for persons working with crafts — maters and journeymen.

 Towns and Cities

 Craftsmen could only work in the towns and cities.
-However, in order to practice as a craftsman in a city you needed a license from the city (burskap).
-The Swedish word for a town or a city is "stad".
-One way of defining a "stad" is; an urban place with the right to do trading and keeping craftsmen.
+However, in order to practice as a craftsman in a city, you needed a license from the city (burskap).
+The Swedish word for a town or a city is "stad."
+One way of defining a "stad" is: an urban place with the right to do trading and keep craftsmen.
 An urban place could only be granted a Town Charter ("stadsrättigheter" or "stadsprivilegier") by the King.
-Without the Charter - no trading.
-A town wall with guarded gates normally surrounded a ”stad”.
-Everyone bringing merchandise into the town/city had to pay a toll (stadstull).
+Without the Charter, no trading.
+A town wall with guarded gates normally surrounded a ”stad.”
+Everyone bringing merchandise into a town or city had to pay a toll (stadstull).
 The toll was introduced in 1622 and was not abolished until 1810.

 The Countryside

-Trading was not accepted in the countryside so the craftsmen lived in the towns and cities.
-The farmers were, of course, doing handicraft but trading was not really allowed in the countryside.
-In the 1680's the authorities did allow some craftsmen to work in the countryside, first of all tailors, blacksmiths and shoemakers.
-During the 18th century more craftsmen were allowed to work in the country side.
+Trading was not accepted in the countryside, so the craftsmen lived in the towns and cities.
+The farmers were, of course, doing handicrafts, but trading was not really allowed in the countryside.
+In the 1680's, the authorities did allow some craftsmen to work in the countryside, first of all tailors, blacksmiths, and shoemakers.
+During the 18th century, more craftsmen were allowed to work on the country side.
 These craftsmen were called "sockenhantverkare" (parish- or local craftsmen) and were only licensed to work in one parish (socken) at a time.
 It was the local socken council (sockenstämman) that appointed the local craftsmen (sockenhantverkare).
-The local craftsmen were not members of a guild like the city craftsmen and they were not demanded to have any documented qualifications like a journeymen certificate (gesällbrev).
-In the Decree for Freedom of Trade (näringsfrihetsförordningen) of 1846 all types of tradesmen and craftsmen received permission to operate in the countryside.
+The local craftsmen were not members of a guild like the city craftsmen, and they were not demanded to have any documented qualifications like a journeymen certificate (gesällbrev).
+In the Decree for Freedom of Trade (näringsfrihetsförordningen) of 1846, all types of tradesmen and craftsmen received permission to operate in the countryside.

 Lindberg Linden - mountain Lindgren Linden - branch Lindström Linden - stream Lindblad Linden - leaf Lindblom Linden - blossom Lind Linden